charlottepierce/charlottepierce.github.com/_posts/2014-02-06-Intro-to-Genetic-Programming.md

 # Process #

 Genetic programming begins with a set of randomly generated candidate solutions, and runs over a number of iterations.
-During each iteration the performance of each candidate isevaluated and each is assigned a 'fitness' value.
+During each iteration the performance of each candidate is evaluated and each is assigned a 'fitness' value.
 If the fitness measure is reasonable, the higher a fitness value is the better the candidate performed.

 Before each subsequent iteration an entirely new candidate population is created.